J-CF-Leung/Study_Vault/Physics/Astrophysical Fluid Dynamics.md

 - It is related to the _Eulerian_ perturbation $\delta \rho$ by:
 	- $\boldsymbol{\xi}$ is the _fluid element displacement_
 $$\delta \rho=\Delta p-(\boldsymbol{\xi}\cdot \nabla)\rho_{0}$$
-- In this case, there is _no difference_
+- In this case, there is _no difference_ between the two perturbations, as $\rho_{0}$ is _constant_

-- Introducing the perturbation into the continuity equation:
+- Introducing the perturbation into the continuity equation, one gets:
 $$\frac{\partial}{\partial t} (\Delta \rho)+\rho_{0}\nabla\cdot(\Delta \boldsymbol{u})=0$$
 - Similarly, the momentum equation, assuming a _barotropic_ equation of state:
 $$\frac{\partial}{\partial t}(\Delta u)=-\frac{dp}{d\rho}\Bigg|_{\rho=\rho_{0}} \frac{\nabla(\Delta \rho)}{\rho_{0}}$$